dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 # Transfer Learning with PyTorch

 Transfer learning is a technique for re-training a DNN model on a new dataset, which takes less time than training a network from scratch.
 With transfer learning, the weights of a pre-trained model are fine-tuned to classify a customized dataset.
-In these examples, we'll be using the <a href="https://arxiv.org/abs/1512.03385">ResNet-18</a> network, although you can experiment with other networks too.
+In these examples, we'll be using the <a href="https://arxiv.org/abs/1512.03385">ResNet-18</a> and [SSD-Mobilenet](pytorch-ssd.md) networks, although you can experiment with other networks too.

 <p align="center"><a href="https://arxiv.org/abs/1512.03385"><img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-resnet-18.png" width="600"></a></p>